 Childrens’ minds are like sponges, absorbing very quickly the information that comes their way!
 With so much time on hand during the June holidays, it’s a great opportunity for parents to expose their children to the world and the knowledge it offers.
 The best part – it’s FREE!

 Does your child like wildlife?
 Catching National Geographic’s safari live stream might excite him/her.
 How about science buffs?
 Science Max and SciShow Kids are popular YouTube channels that will keep your children entertained with fun and engaging science experiments.
 Can’t travel – no problem.
 Check out 12 famous museums from New York’s Guggenheim museum to Paris’ Musee d’ Orsay and their notable art pieces, all from the comfort of your own home!
 That and picking up knowledge about different cultures across the globe.

-Go ahead, take advantage of the multiple free avenues for fun and learning while staying home.
+Go ahead, and take advantage of the multiple free avenues for fun and learning while staying home.

 2. Unleash their creativity

 There are so many benefits when children are engaged in art and craft, whether it’s enabling them to unleash their creativity, helping them express themselves or honing their motor skills.
 Pinterest’s Crafts and Activities for Kids board has hundreds of simple crafting ideas to keep your children’s nimble fingers busy.
 Most of these craft activities only require items that can be found easily at home such as paper, scissors, colour pencils, cotton wool, glue.

 Want to take the creativity level up a notch?
 Check out how to transform the humble cardboard box into costumes, game boards, race tracks, kitchen appliances just to name a few.
 It is a fun and low-cost way for families to bond while making memories.